NicDuquette/Beamer-template/README.md

 The most recent version of this template was built and tested on a computer running macOS 10.15.7, Python 3.8, pdfTeX 3.14159265-2.6-1.40.21 (TeX Live 2020), and Pygments 2.6.1.
+It has been tested on an M1 Mac as well.
 You shouldn't need those exact things, but to do everything in this repository you will need:
 - A pretty-recent LaTeX distribution, probably [TeX Live](https://tug.org/texlive/).
 - A computer that runs Unix-like shell scripts.
 Any recent Mac or Linux